GuepardoApps/GuepardoApps.github.io/_pages/projects.md

   				</a>
         </div>
         <div class="card-content white-text">
-          <p>Project for storing your passwords encrypted on your phone and sending them to a server to remotely entering into a browser for easier oneclick login</p>
+          <p>Project for storing your passwords encrypted on your phone and sending them to a server to remotely entering into a browser for easier oneclick login.
+Clipboard support on android.</p>
         </div>
         <div class="card-action">
   				<a target="_blank" href="https://de.wikipedia.org/wiki/Microsoft_Windows_10" title="Platform">